 Here are more photos I took during my visits to the neighbourhoods:

 Some interesting sites to visit in the vicinity

 You can combine your visit to exploring the South of the 13th arrondissement: Place de l’Abbé Henocque at the foot of the Butte aux Cailles and the picturesque houses of rue Dieulafoy.

-Don’t miss the secretive and tranquil quartier des Peupliers (Poplars district), tucked away from the hustle and bustle of the city life.
+Don’t miss the secretive and tranquil quartier des Peupliers (Poplars district), tucked away from the hustle and bustle of city life.

 To the west lies the beautiful Parc Montsouris.